rabbitt/maxmind/README.md

 # maxmind
-A GeoIP server and lookup tool written in GO, and pulling ideas from:
+A MaxMind® GeoIP microservice and lookup tool written in GO, and pulling ideas from:

 - https://github.com/klauspost/geoip-service
 - https://github.com/twisted1919/geoip-go
 - https://github.com/oschwald/geoip2-golang
 - https://github.com/mitchellh/cli

+Note: this project is not affiliated with MaxMind, and only provides a tool to facilitate data lookup from maxmind specific geoip databases.

 ### Install
 ```bash